 The use of kratom in the West as a recreational substance is relatively recent, so there is not much data on the prevalence of its use.

-Data from the EMCDDA report usage rates for those who have ever tried kratom in their lifetime at 2.32% of the population aged 12-65 years in Thailand, according to a 2007 survey.
+Data from The European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) report usage rates for those who have ever tried kratom in their lifetime at 2.32% of the population aged 12-65 years in Thailand, according to a 2007 survey.
 Kratom is the most commonly used illicit substance in Thailand.
-In Europe, kratom is a relatively common “legal high” on offer, and there are many online suppliers that provide kratom as one of their main products, behind Salvia divinorum.
+In Europe, kratom is a relatively common “legal high” on offer, and there are many online suppliers that provide kratom as one of their main products, following Salvia divinorum.